Health Information and Tools > Medications > Ramucirumab - Injection

 This medication may decrease fertility in women of childbearing age.
 Ask your doctor for details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using ramucirumab.
 Ramucirumab may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Ask about reliable forms of birth control while using this medication and for 3 months after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 2 months after stopping treatment.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for 2 months after the last dose.
+Consult your doctor before breastfeeding.

 Drug Interactions